Thanks for printing! Don't forget to come back to Coosa Valley Credit Union for fresh articles!

 To better serve its members, offices were opened in other areas.
 In 1985, an office was opened in Hickory, North Carolina.
 In 1995, offices were opened in Cartersville and in East Rome.

 A major change occurred in 2001 when the credit union's charter was changed to a Community Charter, allowing a broader membership.
-This permitted membership to anyone who lives, works, worships or attends school in the 10-county Coosa Valley area, including Bartow, Catoosa, Chattooga, Dade, Floyd, Gordon, Haralson, Paulding, Polk, and Walker Counties.
+This permitted membership to anyone who resides in the 10-county Coosa Valley area, including Bartow, Catoosa, Chattooga, Dade, Floyd, Gordon, Haralson, Paulding, Polk, and Walker Counties.

 In 2002, the new name of Coosa Valley Federal Credit Union was adopted to reflect the area served by the credit union.